alphagov/notifications-python-client/DOCUMENTATION.md

 #### personalisation (required)

-The personalisation argument always contains the following required parameters for the letter recipient’s address:
+The personalisation argument always contains the following parameters for the letter recipient’s address:

 - `address_line_1`
 - `address_line_2`
+– `address_line_3`
+– `address_line_4`
+– `address_line_5`
+– `address_line_6`
+– `address_line_7`

+The address must have at least 3 lines.

-– `address_line_7` this needs to be a real UK postcode or the name of a country outside the UK
+The last line needs to be a real UK postcode or the name of a country outside the UK.

-Notify uses `address_line_7` to check for international addresses.
-This is so we can charge you the correct postage.
+Notify checks for international addresses and will automatically charge you the correct postage.

 The `postcode` personalisation argument has been replaced.
 If your template still uses `postcode`, Notify will treat it as the last line of the address.